kyma-incubator/compass/docs/investigations/storage/managed-db/managed-dbs.md

 CloudSQL Postgres or MySQL suits the best our requirements about persisting data for Compass.
-MySQL can be configured manually to replicate data across regions, but according to [PostgreSQL vs MySQL article](https://www.2ndquadrant.com/en/postgresql/postgresql-vs-mysql/), PostgreSQL is more SQL compliant, provides better performance, implements more NoSQL features and because of that PostgreSQL is our front-runner.
+MySQL can be configured manually to replicate data across regions, but according to [PostgreSQL vs MySQL article](https://www.2ndquadrant.com/en/postgresql/postgresql-vs-mysql/), PostgreSQL is more SQL compliant, provides a better performance, implements more NoSQL features and because of that PostgreSQL is our first-choice DB.